 - In a soup kettle or Dutch oven, saute the onions, carrots, celery and garlic in 1/4 cup butter until tender.
 Add cauliflower, broth, parsley, salt and pepper, basil and tarragon.
 Cover and simmer for 30 minutes or until the vegetables are tender.

 - Meanwhile, in a saucepan, melt the remaining butter.
 Stir in flour until smooth.
 Gradually stir in the milk and whipping cream.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
-Add to cauliflower mixture.
-Cook for 10 minutes or until thickened, stirring frequently.
+Bring to a boil; cook and stir for 2 minutes or until thickened, stirring frequently.
 Remove from the heat; stir in sour cream.
 Garnish with tarragon if desired.
-Yield: 8 servings (about 2 quarts).
+Yield: 8 servings.